-• 1st Quarter-Purpose: Prepare Coursework Plan; transfer credits (if necessary); general advising.
-Preparation: Transcript and course description for courses to be transferred to LIS program. o(date completed) ) • 3 rd Quarter (24-28 hours) - Purpose: Annual review; general advising; plan/ideas for Culminating Experience; set dates for completion of the degree.
-Preparation: Students bring a copy of the Coursew Plan and an informal transcript; forms for Application for Graduation, and Culminating Experience as appropriate.
-O

-( I Capstone); Graduation application; ge Discussion of Culminating Activity (Culminating Internship or eneral advising.
-Preparation: Students bring a copy of the Coursework of for Application for Graduation, & Culminating Experience as 0 (date completed) i Activity completed; general advising. refore graduation; clear incompletes (if necessary); Culminating Preparation: Students bring a copy of the Coursework Plan and an tion for Graduation, & Culminating Activity as appropriate; contact ent services.
-0 (date completed) tudents miss a quarter of continuous en aplete any necessary paperwork. nrollment, other than summer, they should inform their advisor and Stuc dent Advisor
+· ursework Plan; transfer credits (if necessary); general advising.
+Preparation: Transcript and course e description for courses to be transferred to LIS program.
+0 (date completed) ard O 4 (24 20 b ) And the state of t The state of the s ose: Annual review; general advising; plan/ideas for Culminating on of the degree.
+Preparation: Students bring a copy of the Courseworl rms for Application for Graduation, and Culminating Experience as appropriate.
+0 (date completed) 5 th Quarter (40-45 hours) - Purpo ose: Discussion of Culminating Activity (Culminating Internship or ; general advising.
+Preparation: Students bring a copy of the Coursewo rms for Application for Graduation, & Culminating Experience as appropriate.
+This for Application for Graduation, a cultimating Experience as 0 (date completed) (auto completion) Last Quarter- Purpose: Final chec k before graduation; clear incompletes (if necessary); Culminating Activity completed; general advisir ng.
+Preparation: Students bring a copy of the Coursework Plan and an informal transcript; forms for Appl ication for Graduation, & Culminating Activity as appropriate; contact information post-graduation, place ement services.
+0 (date completed) f students miss a auarter of continuou is enrollment, other than summer, they should inform their advisor and complete any necessary paperwork. , itudent Advisor